Chapter 13 Bankruptcy Lawyers in Springfield, MO

 The Means Test

-There are several factors that determine whether you qualify for Chapter 13 and what your payment will be.
+The means test is intended to help determine whether or not you have the disposable income required to keep up with your debt repayment plan.
+It uses several factors that determine whether you qualify for Chapter 13 and what your payment will be.
 These factors include your income, the number of people in your household, and your monthly living expenses.

 Debt Relief & Reorganization